Clinical trials in India: 2013 to 2019

 By 2013 the problems with clinical trials had become troublesome to the point of media and public attention.
 When the media criticized trials, those reports tended to say that the researchers were exploiting the research participants by treating them as experimental guinea pigs.
 The media attention and public discussion resulted in researchers conducting fewer trails.
 The number of trials went from 529 in 2010, to about 250 in 2012, to about 100 in 2013.

 The response to this was that various government agencies organized regulatory changes to resolve many problems at once.
 Researchers reflected on the causes of the problems, and the necessary changes to prevent future problems, and the regulatory reform which would support the changes in science and industry.

 One change was that the government named a list of responsibilities and divided among the ethics committee, the investigator, and the sponsor.
 This way, each of those agents in a clinical trial take responsibility for their parts.
 From this point the researchers must register all clinical trials into the Clinical Trials Registry - India.
 Another change was that ethics committees associated with clinical trials had to themselves register with the Drugs Controller General of India.
 The informed consent process had to include all information both in the text document and a verbal description.
 No principal investigator can oversee more than three trials at once.
 Anyone funding a principal investigator has to disclose to the government how much they are paying.
 The government regulator set up audit process for ethics committees.
 The researchers must report serious adverse events quickly to the study sponsor, the ethics committee, and the government regulator.
 All trials will comply with publicly available payment formulas for calculating how much money to give in case of someone dying or experiencing any other serious adverse effect.

-In the informed consent process there were was consensus for addressing some communication issues.
+In the informed consent process there was consensus for addressing some communication issues.
 One was explaining that the control group in a placebo-controlled study will get no treatment.
 Another was explaining that the drug candidate is experimental, and not necessarily an effective therapy.
 There was also recognition that many administrative, procedural, and reporting functions needed national standardization.

 In 2018 the government established a process for approving drugs in India, without clinical trials, in exceptional circumstances such as an epidemic.